exequielmoneva/java-student-api/README.md

 ### PostgreSQL
 Since I have experience using this database, I decided to take advantage of its simplicity.
-I could have used some in-memory database such as H2 but I preferred Postgres for a more professional approach.
+I could have used some in-memory database such as H2, but I preferred Postgres for a more professional approach.

+### JUnit and Mockito
+I decided to use this tools since both are the industry's standard for testing in Java.

 # Requirements
 - Java JDK 17 or later